LearnersGuild/curriculum-app/modules/Command-line-Todo-List-With-Callbacks/README.md

 ## Skills

-- using callback function `fs.readFile`
+- Can use `fs.readFile` to read a file in Node
-- Reading and writing to files
+- Can read from and write to files in Node
-- unit tests with mocha and chai
+- Can write unit tests with mocha in Node

 ## Description